 Between 0-19% of students eligible = $8,250 fee FULL COST

 Contact us to set up a meeting so we can learn about the specific needs of your school.

 We invite you to fill out an application, including basic information about the proposed partner teacher and class.

 Upon being accepted, schools purchase guitars, make footstools, and add the class to the school schedule with guidance from Lead Guitar.

 The partner teacher attends our Teachers' Workshop and/or receives supplementary private lessons.

-Schools sign final agreements, establish a PO, and classes begin.
+Schools sign final agreements, establish a PO (if paying a fee), and classes begin.